maoyab/data_management_for_global_PIEP/README.md

 # Data Management For Global PIEP
 This repository contains code associated with data and result processing in:

-Bassiouni, M., Good S.P., W., Still, C. J., and Higgins, C.: Global Variation in Critical Soil Water Potentials, in preparation.
+Bassiouni, M., Good S.P., W., Still, C. J., and Higgins, C.:  Plant Water Uptake Thresholds Inferred from Satellite Soil Moisture, in preparation.

 Code for PIEP is available at https://doi.org/10.5281/zenodo.1257718 or https://github.com/maoyab/PIEP